jfedor2/hid-remapper/README.md

 ## How to make the device

-There are two main ways of making the HID Remapper.
-You can either make it yourself using a Raspberry Pi Pico (or two), or you can use the provided files to manufacture a custom board at JLCPCB or a similar service.
-Their functionality is the same.
+There are three main ways of making the HID Remapper.
+You can either buy [this board](https://www.adafruit.com/product/5723) from Adafruit, make it yourself using a Raspberry Pi Pico (or two), or you can use the provided files to manufacture a custom board at JLCPCB or a similar service.
+The functionality is the same in all cases.

+If you get the Feather RP2040 USB Host board from Adafruit, the device is ready to use, you just need to flash it with the right firmware ([remapper\_feather.uf2](https://github.com/jfedor2/hid-remapper/releases/latest/download/remapper_feather.uf2)).
+Hold the "Boot" button on the board, then press the "Reset" button.
+A USB drive should show up on your computer.
+Copy the UF2 file to that drive.
+That's it.

 See [here](HARDWARE.md) for details on how to make the Pico variants of the device and [here](custom-boards/) for details on the custom board option.